SharePoint Online outage on

 Statushub.com

-StatusHub is an IT incident communication tool designed to keep customers and teams informed during any downtime.
-Users can create both public and private status pages, securing them with SAML 2.0 and OAuth for authorized access.
+StatusHub is an IT incident communication tool.
+It is designed to keep customers and teams informed during any downtime.
+Users can create both public and private status pages.
+Users can then secure them with SAML 2.0 and OAuth for authorized access.
 Even when servers are down, hosted status pages remain accessible, ensuring continuous communication.

-Multiple status pages can be operated through the connected hubs, optimizing incident management.
-It seamlessly integrates with monitoring tools for automated incident reporting or manual incident creation and can integrate with various tools for incident communication.
+Status pages can be managed through the connected hubs, optimizing incident management.
+This integrates with monitoring tools for automated incident reporting or manual incident creation.
+It can also integrate with various tools for incident communication.
 A demo is available, as is a free trial.

 Clients: Bottomline Technologies, Texas State University, Datavita.